docker/docs/docker-for-windows/troubleshoot.md

  and then **Settings** > **Shared Drives** and share the drive that contains the Dockerfile and volume.

-#### Understand symlinks limitations
+#### Support for symlinks

 Symlinks work within and across containers.
-However, symlinks created outside of containers (for example, on the host) do not work.
 To learn more, see [Are symlinks supported?](faqs.md#are-symlinks-supported) in the FAQs.

 #### Avoid unexpected syntax errors, use Unix style line endings for files in containers